2009 UNLV Rebels football team: Schedule

+Preseason

 At the 2009 Mountain West Conference Media Day in Las Vegas, the Rebels were picked to finish fifth in the conference, the highest preseason ranking since the Rebels were picked to finish tied for fifth with BYU in 2004.
 ESPN NFL analyst Mel Kiper, Jr. named the Rebels, along with Miami (FL), California and SMU, as one of his sleepers that could make "national noise" in 2009.
 Kiper stated: "If Omar Clayton, their quarterback, can stay healthy and get the ball to Ryan Wolfe, UNLV, I think, can go bowling for the first time in a long time and be a factor in the Mountain West Conference."
 Paul Myerberg of The New York Times ranked UNLV in the 84th position in their preseason Quad Countdown, in front of Ball State and behind UTEP.
 The ranking was an improvement of 27 spots from their 2008 preseason ranking of 111th.
 Myerberg predicted that the Rebels would go 6-6 and earn their first bowl berth since their 2000 Las Vegas Bowl victory against Arkansas.

 Junior quarterback Omar Clayton received much praise during the preseason including that from The New York Times and Mel Kiper, Jr. and was named as one of the favorites to be named the conference's Offensive Player of the Year by Bleacher Report's Mountain West Conference writer.
 Senior wide receiver Ryan Wolfe was named as one of the best non-BCS receivers in the country by The New York Times and was named to the Biletnikoff Award watch list during the preseason.
-Wolfe enters the season only 50 receptions and 900 yards away from breaking the conference's career receptions and receiving yards records.
+Wolfe entered the season only 50 receptions and 900 yards away from breaking the conference's career receptions and receiving yards records.
 Wolfe and senior linebacker Jason Beauchamp were both named to the All-MWC preseason team.

-On July 3, 2009, sophomore linebacker Bryce Saldi suffered severe injuries following a skateboarding accident while in southern California.
+On July 3, sophomore linebacker Bryce Saldi suffered severe injuries following a skateboarding accident while in southern California.
 Saldi was placed in the intensive care unit at Loma Linda University Medical Center.
-There has been no word on a timetable for Saldi's return.

-Key Losses

-The following are some of the key players who will be no longer eligible to play in the 2009 season: